Shelley Penn

-Shelley Jane Penn AM (born 1965) is a Melbourne-based award-winning architect, educator, urbanist and built environment advocate.
+Shelley Jane Penn AM (born 1965) is an Australian architect, educator, urbanist and built environment advocate based in Melbourne.

 Education

 Penn was educated at Kilvington girls grammar and completed her architectural training at Melbourne University in 1988, graduating with honours.
 She is also a graduate of the Australian Institute of Company Directors (AICD) course.

 Professional career

 Practice

 In 1993, Penn established the firm Shelley Penn Architects as a hybrid practice initially specialising in residential design and shifting focus to include consultation to government and the private sector on public projects from 1999.
 Her work has been awarded and exhibited nationally and internationally.

 Government

 Penn has held several positions within state and federal government and in 2014 was recognised as a leading figure in Public Policy within the top 100 Women of Influence by the Australian Financial Review and Westpac Bank.
 In 2006, she became the first Associate Victorian Government Architect, and a member and then Chair of the National Capital Authority from 2009 to 2014 and the deputy chair of the Heritage Council of Victoria from 2008 to 2012.
 She has undertaken numerous consultancies as a strategic advisor and reviewer, including conducting major reviews for government including co-chairing the 2011 Barangaroo Review.
 She has served on multiple Victorian, South Australian and New South Wales local and state government Design Review Panels for projects of all scales.